acheao/language/English/material/TED/The Surprising Power of Your Nature Photos.md

 It's an entirely new species of praying mantis.

-So it was given the name Inimia nat, which abbreviates to I.

-nat, iNat is the nickname for iNaturalist, in honor of this kind of collaboration between regular, everyday people and scientists.
+So it was given the name Inimia nat, which abbreviates to I.nat, iNat is the nickname for iNaturalist, in honor of this kind of collaboration between regular, everyday people and scientists.

 We've seen hundreds of discoveries like this.